 Gehry, working together with his son Samuel for the first time on this project, described the design of the pavilion as being inspired by Leonardo da Vinci’s drawings of siege engines.
 Gehry has transformed Leonardo’s giant catapult into a structure of massive wooden blocks, seemingly randomly inclined, which connect to other wooden supports.
 Together with the glass panels, these create rectangular planes, reminiscent of stylized butterflies’ wings that form the roof of this dramatic space.
 The open plan structure complete with elevated auditorium remotely resembles an amphitheatre, perfectly fulfilling its function as a site for lectures, projections and performances of all kinds.

-Even before the opening of the pavilion itself, the British media had expressed surprise that this world-renowned architect and designer of the Guggenheim Museum in Bilbao and the ‘Dancing House’ in Prague had not yet built anything in England.
+Museum in Bilbao and the ‘Dancing House’ in Prague had not yet built anything in England.
 Previously, the only example of his work in Britain was the somewhat atypical ‘Maggie’s Centre’ building in Dundee, Scotland.
 Could it be that in certain cases, the United Kingdom is unwilling to be open to new and inventive architecture?
 British conservatism is indeed a worthy topic of debate; several recent contemporary buildings might be classed as illustrations of Vitruvius’ ‘Ten Books on Architecture’.
 This is exemplified by John Simpson’s Queen’s Gallery (2002) built in a Doric, or more precisely Neo-Doric, style.

 Photo: Martin Horáček